-The Sub-fund uses fundamental analysis to select companies with an attractive expected return profile.
-The Sub-fund also incorporates sustainability criteria into its company analysis.
-The Sub-fund is actively managed to invest in companies with an attractive risk and return profile, with deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments may materially differ from that of the index.
-The benchmark is a representative reflection of the investment universe.
-The Sub-fund may invest in securities that are not part of the index.
+The Sub-fund is actively managed in order to invest in financial instruments with an attractive risk and return profile according to a systematic investment process, whereby index divergence limits are applied.
+The composition of the investments of the Sub-fund may therefore vary materially from that of the index.
+The index is representative of the investment universe.
+The Sub-fund may invest in financial instruments that are not part of the index.